cooroo/hackintosh/post-installation-fix-audio-video.md

 # Post installation: fix audio and iGPU

-  Without audio and video patch, system has no sounds and gpu mem size is 3MB only.
+  Without audio and video patch, system has no sounds and GPU mem size is 3MB only.

   ![before-video-patch-system-info](./screenshots/fix-audio-video/before-video-patch-system-info.jpg)

-  Download [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases) and [AppleALC.kext](https://github.com/acidanthera/AppleALC/releases) to SSD's EFI/Clover/Other, WhateverGreen fixes lots of issues with IGPU, AMD, and Nvidia graphics, AppleALC.kext helps us get audio working.
+  Download [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases) and [AppleALC.kext](https://github.com/acidanthera/AppleALC/releases) to SSD's EFI/Clover/Other, WhateverGreen fixes lots of issues with iGPU, AMD, and Nvidia graphics, AppleALC.kext helps us get audio working.
 Follow the [guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/) to generate a clover patch.
-The audio layout-id of Gigabyte-Z390I-WIFI should be `7` (`1` also works), the `PlatformId` should be `3E0B0007` if you don't use eGPU, otherwise should be `3E920003`
+The audio layout-id of Gigabyte-Z390I-WIFI should be `7` (`1` also works), the `PlatformId` should be `3E0B0007` if you don't use dGPU, otherwise should be `3E920003`

 - download and open [hackintool](https://www.tonymacx86.com/threads/release-hackintool-v1-9-6.254559/)
 - select `macOS 10.14` at the menubar